anthonyavalera/CertMaster-Labs-for-Security-Exam-SY0-701-/README.md

 To get started, you are already aware of a share on MS10 named HR that any user account can access.
 You also have a list of users from the MS10 system.
 Let's say you have seen a list of passwords that were discovered in a trash can, but the list did not have any usernames associated with it.
 You will then attempt to use those passwords against the known accounts in a password spraying attack to mount the HR share.

-Connect to the KALI virtual machine and sign in as root using Pa$$w0rd as the password.
+1. Connect to the KALI virtual machine and sign in as root using Pa$$w0rd as the password.

-Open a Terminal window by selecting the Terminal Emulator from the Kali Linux toolbar.
+2. Open a Terminal window by selecting the Terminal Emulator from the Kali Linux toolbar.
 Then, maximize the Terminal window.

-Enter mkdir /mnt/HR to create a mount point.
+3. Enter mkdir /mnt/HR to create a mount point.

-A mount point is needed to attach a network share to, assuming you discover valid credentials to access the share.
+    - A mount point is needed to attach a network share to, assuming you discover valid credentials to access the share.

-Enter cat users.txt to view a list of users from the MS10 (10.1.16.2) system.
+4. Enter cat users.txt to view a list of users from the MS10 (10.1.16.2) system.

-Here is the list of discovered passwords that you think might relate to an account on MS10.
+5. Here is the list of discovered passwords that you think might relate to an account on MS10.

-abc123
+    - abc123
-123456
+    - 123456
-Pa$$w0rd
+    - Pa$$w0rd
+    -
-Perform your first password submission attempt using the following command:
+6. Perform your first password submission attempt using the following command:

-mount //10.1.16.2/HR /mnt/HR -o username=pat
+    - mount //10.1.16.2/HR /mnt/HR -o username=pat
-This mount command will attempt to map the Windows share named HR from MS10 (10.1.16.2) to the local mount point of /mnt/HR with the user credentials of pat.
+    - This mount command will attempt to map the Windows share named HR from MS10 (10.1.16.2) to the local mount point of /mnt/HR with the user credentials of pat.

-When prompted for a password, enter the first password from your discovered list: abc123.
+7. When prompted for a password, enter the first password from your discovered list: abc123.

   This should result in a mount error.
 This means that this password is not used by that account.

-Perform a second password submission attempt using the following command:
+8. Perform a second password submission attempt using the following command:

-mount //10.1.16.2/HR /mnt/HR -o username=pat
+    - mount //10.1.16.2/HR /mnt/HR -o username=pat

-When prompted for a password, enter the first password from your discovered list: 123456.
+9. When prompted for a password, enter the first password from your discovered list: 123456.

   This should result in a mount error.
 This means that this password is not used by that account.

-Obviously, trying each of the passwords against each of the known user accounts would be very tedious if performed manually.
+10. Obviously, trying each of the passwords against each of the known user accounts would be very tedious if performed manually.
 You decide to use an automated tool, but you need to create a file containing the discovered passwords.
 Enter the following commands:

-echo abc123 > pass.txt
+    - echo abc123 > pass.txt
-echo 123456 >> pass.txt
+    - echo 123456 >> pass.txt
-echo 'Pa$$w0rd' >> pass.txt
+    - echo 'Pa$$w0rd' >> pass.txt
-cat pass.txt
+    - cat pass.txt

   You should see a final output of the contents of the pass.txt file you just created, showing the three discovered passwords.

-If the passwords are not spelled correctly, especially the final one, the subsequent password spraying attack will fail.
+    - If the passwords are not spelled correctly, especially the final one, the subsequent password spraying attack will fail.

       Be sure to use single quotes around the Pa$$w0rd password.

-The use of double greater-than symbols (i.e., >>) performs an append rather than a replace function when capturing output into a file.
+    - The use of double greater-than symbols (i.e., >>) performs an append rather than a replace function when capturing output into a file.

-Select the Score button to validate this task:

-Enter hydra-wizard in the opened Terminal to use the wizard version of the authentication attack tool Hydra.
+11. Enter hydra-wizard in the opened Terminal to use the wizard version of the authentication attack tool Hydra.
 Provide each of the following values as prompted.
 Press Enter after typing each value.
 If no value is listed, press Enter to leave it blank or accept the default.

 Prompt	Response
 Service	smb